swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 ### Update the .gitignore file

-The monitoring workspace, JSON report, and downloaded test images are generated artifacts.
+The monitoring workspace, JSON report, and downloaded inference data are generated artifacts.
 Add `monitoring/` and `extra-data/` to `.gitignore` so they are not committed.
 The reference dataset is a DVC pipeline output, so DVC will add it to `data/.gitignore` automatically when you run `dvc repro`:

 ```gitignore title=".gitignore" hl_lines="9-12"
 ## Python